component/model-change/Readme.md

 # hades-change

-  A plugin that adds change events to hades models.
+  A plugin that adds change events to Hades models.

 ## Installation